pypa/packaging.python.org/source/guides/single-sourcing-package-version.rst

 .. warning::

-    With this approach you must make sure that the ``VERSION`` file is included in all your source and binary distributions (e.g. add ``include VERSION`` to your :file:`MANIFEST.in`).
+    With this approach you must make sure that the :file:`VERSION` file is included in all your source and binary distributions (e.g. add ``include VERSION`` to your :file:`MANIFEST.in`).